keithbuhler/keithbuhler.github.io/slideshows/business1intro.md

 * to understand business as part of applied ethics, public policy, and as a sub-discipline of ethical philosophy
 * to become familiar with major ethical theories, especially: virtue ethics, utilitarianism, and deontology
 * to grow intellectually by critically analyzing articles, books, studies, and news articles about business
-* to understand our own ethical tradition better and make clear plans for how to make hard decisions
+* to understand our own ethical tradition and others
-* Also to understand the tradition of others (religious ethics, deontology, utilitarianism, virtue ethics) in approaching ethical issues;
 * and thereby to become more virtuous people capable of handling difficult life circumstances.

 </section><section data-markdown>